 February 2, 2018

-Holly Benjamin, MD, sports medicine specialist, Stephanie Dolson, Sky center, and Sharon O'Keefe, UChicago Medicine president celebrate new partnership.
+Dr. Benjamin, sports medicine specialist, Stephanie Dolson, Sky center, and Sharon O'Keefe, then-President of the University of Chicago Medical Center, celebrate the new partnership.

 The WNBA's Chicago Sky and the University of Chicago Medicine have agreed to a multiyear partnership that names the academic health system as the official medical provider and a major sponsor of the team.
 In addition to preseason cardiac screenings for the team, UChicago Medicine will provide comprehensive player- and patient-centered services in orthopaedics and sports medicine, women’s health and primary care.

 The two organizations made the announcement at Wintrust Arena on Friday, Feb.
 2, with Mayor Rahm Emanuel on hand to officially mark the WNBA team's move from Rosemont to the new venue in Chicago's South Loop.

 "On behalf of sports fans across the city, I want to welcome the Chicago Sky to their new home right here in the city of Chicago," Emanuel said.
 "This move by the Chicago Sky will mean jobs and economic opportunities on Chicago's South Side and in neighborhoods across the city.
 Additionally, the new partnership between the Sky and UChicago Medicine will benefit both the team and communities across Chicago.